Drug To Prevent Premature Birth Divides Doctors, Insurers And FDA Experts

 That's why seven of the 16 members of the FDA panel have argued that removing Makena's FDA approval could do more damage than simply leaving a drug on the market that may, or may not, work.

 Cutting off all access to the drug, whether it is Makena or its compounded versions, would be "a big disaster," especially for women in disadvantaged communities who are at a higher risk of preterm birth, says Dr. George Saade, the director of maternal-fetal medicine and chief of obstetrics at the University of Texas Medical Branch at Galveston.
-(Saade has chaired panels awarding research grants from Makena's manufacturer.)

 If Makena stays on the market, doctors and insurers will be left to haggle over prescribing a drug that can cost an average of more than $10,000 per pregnancy.
 If the FDA blocks further sales, a treatment that many doctors and patients rely on will disappear overnight.